splunk/splunk-shuttl/README.md

 ### Coding Conventions

+The Shuttl code base is to follow the standard java conventions except for using braces for all for-loops, if-statements etc. We try to not use braces to avoid too much indentation.
+We rely on having tests to catch any mistake done by forgetting braces, when having more than one line after an if-statement or for-loop.

-The Shuttl code base is to follow the standard java conventions: http://java.sun.com/docs/codeconv/html/CodeConvTOC.doc.html
+The standard java conventions can be found here: http://java.sun.com/docs/codeconv/html/CodeConvTOC.doc.html

 Getting Started